The Black Belles (album)

-The Black Belles is the debut studio album by American garage rock band the Black Belles, released on Third Man Records in 2011.
+The Black Belles is the debut studio album by American rock band the Black Belles, released on Third Man Records in 2011.
 The album spawned two singles, "Honky Tonk Horror" and "Wishing Well" (2012).

 History

 The Black Belles was recorded and produced by Jack White over the course of a few months.
 Bassist Ruby Rogers said about the recording "We did it really fast, and then we recorded it really fast too".

 Editions

 The Black Belles first edition is a 12-inch absinthe coloured vinyl album, the pressing limited to 300 copies in this color.
 There is also an unlimited black vinyl version as well as a CD version.